ccibeekeoc42/DataStructuresAlgorithm_Master/README.md

     Space: O(n)
     ```

-23. [**Tree Diameter**] Given the root of a binary, write a function to return the length of the diameter of the tree.
+23. [**Tree Diameter**] [[**Leetcode 543**](https://leetcode.com/problems/diameter-of-binary-tree/)] Given the root of a binary, write a function to return the length of the diameter of the tree.
 The diameter is the length of the longest path between any two nodes measured by the number of edges.

     ```python
     def dfs(root):